Middle-aged men having sex with 12- to 15-year-olds was too much for Ben

 been kidnapped from their homes.
 Who's the bad guy?
 Is it the guy who buys

 the girl to give her freedom, the one who kidnaps her and sells her or the one who liberates her and ends up having sex with her?
-And what does it mean when the U.S. steps up and says, 'We don't have any jurisdiction'?
-That's absurd."
+And what does it mean when the

 The outraged attorney pauses for breath.
 "This is more than one twisted mind.
 There was a real corporate culture with a deep commitment to a cover-up.
 And it's outrageous that DynCorp still is being paid by the government on this contract.
 The worst thing I've seen is a DynCorp e-mail after this first came up where they're saying how they have turned this thing into a marketing success, that they have convinced the government that they could handle something like this."